 When he finally replied, he pointed out that there was one other event I had failed to consider, and that was my appearance at the closing ceremony where, I wasn’t supposed to know this, but a jury had selected me to be the recipient of the CALL Research Conference Lifetime Achievement Award for 2019.
 Another complication was that rules stipulate that the recipient must be present at the conference BUT as I had paid my registration fees, had been fully intending to come, and was legitimately prevented from traveling, and after all, this WAS a conference whose theme was Social CALL, perhaps I could receive the award via Skype.

-“I was honored and humbled to be awarded this year’s Lifetime Achievement Award for my contributions to computer-assisted language learning at the closing ceremony of the #CALL2019 Research Conference in Hong Kong today.
-I used Camtasia to record the event as it transpired in Skype: https://youtu.be/djNE0rzqCSI.
+This says: “I was honored and humbled to be awarded this year’s Lifetime Achievement Award for my contributions to computer-assisted language learning at the closing ceremony of the #CALL2019 Research Conference in Hong Kong today.
+I used Camtasia to record the event as it transpired in Skype: https://youtu.be/djNE0rzqCSI.”

-I said, grateful to all concerned (I meant when I posted that, my colleagues at the conference) but now, a day later, also to all those who responded to my post.
-So far, in just one day, there are over 150 likes and almost 100 comments.
+I said in my post that I was grateful to all concerned (I meant when I posted that, my colleagues at the conference) but now, a day later, also to all those who responded to my post.
+So far, in just one day, there are over 150 likes and almost 100 comments (at last count, up to 215 likes and 128 comments).
 The outpouring is heartwarming.
 But as I said in one of my replies to my own post, this award is for a collective endeavor:

 Thanks everyone, I am a part of many deeply and broadly populated communities of practice that have made my work possible.
 I simply represent the people who have responded here.
 The award is deserved by all in these communities